Mordechai Gifter: Career

 Shortly thereafter, Gifter was appointed to the pulpit of the Nusach Ari Synagogue in northwest Baltimore.
-He soon became well known as an invigorating speaker and refined orator.
-His lectures and addresses became popular throughout the Baltimore area, and his national reputation began to grow as well.
 In addition to his rabbinic position, Gifter was appointed an adjunct lecturer at the expanding Ner Israel Rabbinical College headed by Yaakov Yitzchok Ruderman.
 He was the first native Baltimorean to lead a congregation in the city.

 In 1941, Gifter moved to Waterbury, Connecticut and assumed a rabbinic pulpit in that community.
 In 1944, Gifter moved to Cleveland, Ohio to join the faculty of his alma mater, the newly re-established Rabbinical College of Telshe, which was moved from Telshe, Lithuania to Cleveland.
 The original school and Telshe community were almost completely destroyed by the Nazis and Lithuanian militia.
 In 1964, he was appointed as dean together with Boruch Sorotzkin.

 In 1977, Gifter brought 20 students from Cleveland to Israel and opened a branch of the college in the town of Kiryat Ye'arim (Telz-Stone), leaving Sorotzkin in charge of the Cleveland campus.
 In addition to teaching his students, Gifter delivered a shiur (Torah lecture) on the Minchas Chinuch on Fridays in Jerusalem, attracting many Torah scholars.
 Notes from that shiur were eventually compiled in a sefer (book) called Pitei Mincha.
 When Sorotzkin died in 1979, Gifter was sent back to the United States to lead the Cleveland campus and the Israeli branch closed.

-Gifter never recovered from the tremendous loss that he felt for his first love, Eretz Yisrael (the Land of Israel).
-He did not return to his on-campus residence, but moved into small quarters in the students' dormitory to accentuate his feeling of being in golus (exile).
+From that point on, Gifter moved into small quarters in the students' dormitory, eschewing his on-campus residence.
+He purportedly did this due to his distress out of feeling compelled to live in golus (the Jewish diaspora).

 For many years, Gifter led the Moetzes Gedolei HaTorah (presidium and leadership council) of Agudath Israel of America.
 He maintained a relationship with his first faculty position at Ner Israel Rabbinical College, returning to Baltimore annually to visit his daughter and son-in-law and friends.

 Gifter died in 2001, having suffered numerous ailments for many years prior to his death.
 He was eulogized by Dovid Barkin, among others.

 Family

 Gifter was survived by his wife, three sons and three daughters.
-His eldest son, Binyomin, is working together with his brothers Yisroel of Lakewood, New Jersey and Shmuel Zalman to publish the works of their father.
-Gifter's sons-in-law are: Ephraim Eisenberg, who served as lecturer and Associate Dean of Ner Israel Rabbinical College in Baltimore prior to his death in 2002; Yaakov Reisman, Rav of Congregation Agudath Yisroel of Long Island in Far Rockaway, New York; and Avrohom Chaim Feuer, a writer, author and lecturer from Sha'arei Hesed, Jerusalem, and former rav of Kehillas Beis Avrohom of Monsey, New York.